 Jason Little, author of “Lean Change Management” adds an interesting perspective to designing interventions.
 He suggests developing options and run experiments of interventions to see what yields the best result.
 I’m pondering the idea, although I would probably not recommend it in every case, as a failed experiment could potentially harm your stakeholders’ perception of and feelings towards the change considerably and do more harm than good.

 To close the loop, you need to evaluate the outcomes of your interventions and ask yourself, whether you’ve reached your objectives and, again, what is needed next.
 This evaluation is similar to the gathering of information in the first step.
 The information gathered serves again as the basis for formulating hypotheses about what the current situation is and what interventions are needed next.
 You might not have achieved the desired outcome and might need to try a different approach.

 Following the above example, you might conduct another survey after 1–3 months of having implemented your interventions.
-Or you might have a sense that your did not reach your objectives right after having conducted a workshop, and need to take a next step immediately.
+Or you might have a sense that you did not reach your objectives right after having conducted a workshop, and need to take the next step immediately.

-Recently I’ve also been made aware of other schools of thinking, like the OODA loop for example, which were invented around the same time, and are build on similar principles.
+Recently I’ve also been made aware of other schools of thinking, like the OODA loop for example, which were invented around the same time, and are built on similar principles.